 I’m a sophomore here at UW-Madison studying Finance and Economics.
 I spend my time working and participating in organizations like Rotaract and Big Brother Big Sister.
 I hope to see our membership grow as we make a greater impact on our campus and community.

-Wyatt Eiden, Director of Philanthropy and Secretary
+Wyatt Eiden, Director of Philanthropy

-I am a sophomore at UW Madison studying biochemistry.
+I am a sophomore at UW Madison studying Biochemistry.
 Outside of Rotaract, I enjoy listening to music, spending time in nature, and meeting new people in my community.
 I look forward to this coming school year and being able to work with and meet many great people!